 ------

-This post on Passage is part of my series reviewing each Carpenters album in the order released.
+2025 Note: This post on Passage is part of my series reviewing each Carpenters album in the order released.
 You can begin reading with my review of Offering / Ticket to Ride here.
-But you'll want to read the latest review because it includes a never before seen photo of Karen and Richard recording Argentina.
+But you'll want to read the "Revisited / Fresh Look" review of Passage because it includes a never before seen photo of Karen and Richard recording Argentina.
 It's from my private collection I've kept private until now.

 No comments: